Infectious Esophageal Disorders

 Esophageal infection occurs mainly in patients with impaired host defenses.
 Primary agents include Candida albicans, herpes simplex virus, and cytomegalovirus.
 Symptoms are odynophagia and chest pain.
 Diagnosis is by endoscopic visualization and culture.
 Treatment is with antifungal or antiviral drugs.

 Esophageal infection is rare in patients with normal host defenses.
 Primary esophageal defenses include saliva, esophageal motility, and cellular immunity.
-Thus, at-risk patients include those with AIDS, organ transplants, alcoholism, diabetes, undernutrition, cancer, and motility disorders.
+Thus, at-risk patients include those with AIDS, organ transplants, alcoholism, diabetes, undernutrition, cancer, and esophageal motility disorders.
 Candida infection may occur in any of these patients.
 Herpes simplex virus (HSV) and cytomegalovirus (CMV) infections occur mainly in AIDS and transplant patients.

 Patients with Candida esophagitis usually complain of odynophagia and, less commonly, dysphagia.
 About two thirds of patients have signs of oral thrush (thus its absence does not exclude esophageal involvement).
 Patients with odynophagia and typical thrush may be given empiric treatment, but if significant improvement does not occur in 5 to 7 days, endoscopic evaluation is required.
 Barium swallow is less accurate.